plewis/plewis.github.io/phylogenetics/lab-simulation.md

     mkdir simlab
     cd simlab

-## Template

-Here is a template with the questions asked below.
-Copy this into a text file and turn it in with your answers after the lab.

-    What substitution model will PAUP* use?
-    answer:

-    Did both optimality criteria get the tree correct most of the time?
-    answer:

-    Which optimality criterion performed best at recovering the true tree?
-    answer:

-    Which (parsimony or ML) appears to be statistically consistent?
-Why?
-    answer:

-    How did you modify your paupsimFZ.nex file in order to accomplish this?
-    answer:

-    Is ML statistically consistent when the model is violated in this way?
-Why?
-    answer:

-    Make all branches in the true tree long (e.g. 10).
-    What is the proportion of constant sites?
-    answer:

-    How many substitutions are simulated, on average, per site over the entire tree?
-    answer:

-    Make all branches in the true tree short (e.g. 0.001).
-    What is the proportion of constant sites?
-    answer:

-    How many substitutions are simulated, on average, per site over the entire tree?
-    answer:

-    Make all branches in the true tree 10 but add significant rate heterogeneity (gamma shape 0.01).
-What about the proportion of constant sites now?
-    answer:

-    How many substitutions are simulated, on average, per site over the entire tree?
-    answer:

-    To which of the previous 2 simulated data sets is this data set most similar in terms of the proportion of constant sites?
-    answer:

-    What fraction of sites are essentially invariable?
-    answer:

 ## Using Seq-Gen to simulate sequence data

 ### Compiling seq-gen

-There is no module for seq-gen on the Xanadu cluster, so you will need to download the source code and compile it yourself.
-In the [IQ-TREE lab](/iqtree/), you learned how to download and unpack an _executable_ file, but seq-gen is different in that what you will download is the _source code_ (written in the computing language C), which needs to be compiled into an executable file before it can be used.
+The seq-gen program is not installed on the cluster, so you will need to download the source code and compile it yourself.
+What you will download is the **source code** (written in the computing language C), which needs to be compiled into an **executable file** before it can be used.

 Download the seq-gen source code from GitHub using the following curl command: